25 Sorghum Recipes an RD Loves (+ How to Cook It)

 What is sorghum?

-Sorghum is a highly drought-tolerant crop and sustainable grain used for animal feed and ethanol production.
-Fortunately for us, sorghum is popping into the mainstream consumer market so that we can enjoy more of this healthy and delicious whole grain!
+Sorghum is a highly drought-tolerant, sustainable grain used for animal feed and ethanol production.
+Fortunately, it is now entering the mainstream consumer market, so we can enjoy more of this healthy and delicious whole grain!

 How to Cook Sorghum